MicrosoftDocs/azure-devops-docs/docs/boards/boards/add-columns.md

 ## Manage columns on your Kanban board

 Column titles and choices depend on the [process](../work-items/guidance/choose-process.md) that you used to create your project and whether your team has chosen to [treat bugs like requirements or like tasks](../../organizations/settings/show-bugs-on-backlog.md).

+Do the following steps to add and edit your columns.

 ::: moniker range=">= azure-devops-2019"